lakejs/lake-docs/guide/index.md

 * **Easy customization**: The interface and data model are extensions built on the DOM, rather than creating a completely new model.
 This means you can do anything that can be done in the DOM.

-::: warning NOTE
+::: warning Unsupported features
 The following features will not be added to Lake, as supporting them would significantly increase the software's size and complexity.
-If you need these features, please use another editor.

 * Real-time collaboration
 * Typography beyond the web format

+If these features are important to you, please consider other editors.
 :::